prakharmrsl/easypcceo.github.io/pages/gaming-tablet/gaming-tablet.md

 This tablet also has a fantastic camera.
 If you're interested in taking high quality pictures, this tablet is fit for the task.

-The iPad Pro is an all around great product – boasting a long lasting battery, beautiful display, great camera, and awesome gaming performance.
+The iPad Pro is an all around great product, boasting a long lasting battery, beautiful display, great camera, and awesome gaming performance.
 You can even connect a keyboard to the tablet, transforming it into a makeshift laptop.

 **Pros:**